jakobadam/origo-desktops/README.md

 ### Install Active Directory

 RDS must connect to an Active Directory.
-Below are the commands to install it:
+Below are the commands to install it on Windows Server 2012 R2:

 ```bash
 $ vagrant up ad